ucb-bar/chipyard/docs/Generators/SHA3.rst

 with a tag field set to allow the different memory buffers requests to be distinguished, as they may be returned out of order.
-Once the memory subsystem has filled a buffer the control unit absorbs the buffer into the appropriate execution context, at which point the execution context is free to begin permutation, and the memory buffer is free to send more memory requests.
+Once the memory subsystem has filled a buffer the control unit absorbs the buffer into the execution context, at which point the execution context is free to begin permutation, and the memory buffer is free to send more memory requests.

 After the buffer is absorbed, the hashing computation subsystem begins the permutation operations.
-Because the hashing subsystem has a parameterized number of execution units in parallel, D, as well as a parameterized number of round execution units, N, it requires a dynamic scheduler to determine which execution context are ready to run and on which available execution unit they should be run.
 Once the message is fully hashed, the hash is written to memory with a simple state machine.